Nugo-Tech/gatsby-contentful-starter/README.md

 ### Deployment

-To deploy the site, you can follow the [Gatsby deployment documentation](https://www.gatsbyjs.com/docs/deploying-and-hosting/).
+To deploy the site, you can follow the [Netlify deployment documentation](https://www.netlify.com/with/gatsby/).

 ## Configuration